CONIL TUNA ROUTE. THE FESTIVITY THAT CELEBRATES THE WORLD’S BEST TUNA.

 If you would like to taste the Almadraba bluefin tuna prepared in a thousand different ways, make a note in your agenda to attend this year’s Conil Tuna Route.
 It takes place between the months of May and June.

-The Conil Tuna Fish Route this year take places from April 30th to May 30.
-This is its XXIV edition.
+The Conil Tuna Fish Route this year take places from May 5 to June 4.
+This is its XXVI edition.
 The main objective is to promote local gastronomy and catering establishments, with almadraba tuna as the protagonist.

 Around 40 local establishments will participate and, during the course of the route, will have specific menus for you with almadraba tuna as the protagonist, which include over 300 ways to eat this delicious product, with recipes ranging from the most traditional to the most innovative dishes.